adcar/canban-docs/contents/docs/canban/low-level.md

 essentially means the status is overwritten by user actions.
 For example, something can be marked as done even though the assignment isn't submitted.
 Canban utilizes these overrides by creating one whenever a card is moved into certain columns.
 Also, this section uses `${}` to denote a variable (or expression) is inside of a string.

+Note: All the API requests contain a Bearer with the access token.
+This has been left out below since it would be very repetitive.

 #### markAsNotDone